Matka Canyon: Monasteries

 The canyon area is home to several historic churches and monasteries.
 St. Andrew's Monastery, founded around 1388 by Prince Marko's brother Andrew, is situated in the gorge of the Treska River.

 Matka Monastery, or Monastery of the Holy Mother of God, built in the 14th century, is located on the left bank of the Treska.
 According to an inscription on the church, someone named Milica found the church in poor condition and without a roof in 1497.
 She replaced the roof, added new frescoes, built a portico and created a vineyard.

-St. Nicholas Monastery is located on a cliff above the canyon and St. Andrew's Monastery.
+St. Nicholas Šiševski Monastery is located on a cliff above the canyon and St. Andrew's Monastery.
 The date of construction of the church is unknown.
 The first mention of it was in the 17th century, during Ottoman rule.
 The iconstasis of the church was painted in 1645, while the western side was frescoed in 1630.
 The monastery was deserted in the 18th century.
 An archmonk found the church roofless in 1816 and attempted to revive it, though it was again deserted in 1897.
 The monastery offers a unique view high above the canyon.